bajosoto/Spoti-Nerd/README.md

 # Spoti-Nerd
-A simple widget for Mac.
+A simple customizable widget for Mac.
 It displays the currently playing on Spotify song and artist name, as well as the artwork on the desktop.

 ![alt text](https://github.com/bajosoto/Spoti-Nerd/blob/master/Res/screenshot.png "Desktop")